Chelsea486MHz/pangiopi/README.md

 The PangioPI software stack uses the following components:
 - `pangio-sender`: API server to exfiltrate data
 - `pangio-ingest`: Black-hole that ingests as much data as possible
-- `pangio-flipper`: Remote control app for the Flipper Zero
 - `pangio-listener`: Listens for commands from the Flipper Zero

 As for the hardware, the following components are used:
-- Raspberry Pi Zero 2W
+- Raspberry Pi Zero 2WH
 - Pi Zero UPS lite
 - Waveshare SIM868 HAT

-On the Flipper Zero side, a SIM800 is wired to the UART.

-Additionnaly, third-party software is used:
-- `mariadb`: to store ingested data
-- `tor`: to expose SSH

-As well as the following libraries:
+The following libraries have been used:
 - [gsmHat](https://github.com/Civlo85/gsmHat): to use the SIM868 expansion board

 ## Contributions